QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 This diagram is a representation of an execution of the program.
-You will have the timelines of your objects and add the methods called and the arguments.
+You will have the timelines of your objects and add the methods called and their arguments.

 Usually, this diagram is made of